eddwebster/football_analytics/README.md

 <h5 id="2021"> 2021</h5>

-*    [6MapNet: Representing Soccer Players from Tracking Data]() by a Triplet Network.
-Hyunsung Kim, Jihun Kim, Dongwook Chung, Jonghyun Lee, Jinsung Yoon and Sang-Ki Ko.
-ECML/PKDD 2021 Workshop on Machine Learning and Data Mining for Sports Analytics (MLSA 2021).
-September 2021.
+*    [6MapNet: Representing Soccer Players from Tracking Data a Triplet Network](https://dtai.cs.kuleuven.be/events/MLSA21/papers/MLSA21_paper_kim.pdf) (2021) by Hyunsung Kim, Jihun Kim, Dongwook Chung, Jonghyun Lee, Jinsung Yoon and Sang-Ki Ko;
 *    [A Bayesian Approach to In-Game Win Probability in Soccer](https://dl.acm.org/doi/10.1145/3447548.3467194) (2021) by Pieter Robberechts, Jan Van Haaren, and Jesse Davis.
 See the accompanying blog [[link](https://dtai.cs.kuleuven.be/sports/blog/a-bayesian-approach-to-in-game-win-probability)];
-*    [A Career in Football: What Is Behind an Outstanding Market Value?]() by Balázs Ács and László Toka.
+*    [A Career in Football: What Is Behind an Outstanding Market Value?](https://dtai.cs.kuleuven.be/events/MLSA21/papers/MLSA21_paper_acs.pdf) by Balázs Ács and László Toka.
 ECML/PKDD 2021 Workshop on Machine Learning and Data Mining for Sports Analytics (MLSA 2021).
 September 2021.
-*    [A Copula-Based Hidden Markov Model for Classification of Tactics in Football]() by Marius Oetting.
-New England Symposium on Statistics in Sports.
-October 2021.
+*    [A Copula-Based Hidden Markov Model for Classification of Tactics in Football](https://arxiv.org/pdf/2002.01193.pdf) by Marius Oetting.
+See accompanying NESSIS talk [[link](https://www.youtube.com/watch?v=X2m40JSS2M0)];
 *    [A Framework for the Fine-Grained Evaluation of the Instantaneous Expected Value of Soccer Possessions]() by Javier Fernández, Luke Bornn and Daniel Cervone.
 Machine Learning.
 May 2021.
 *    [A Goal Scoring Probability Model for Shots Based on Synchronized Positional and Event Data in Football (Soccer)]() by Gabriel Anzer and Pascal Bauer.
 Frontiers in Sports and Active Living.
 March 2021.
 *    [A Physics Based Measurement of Defensive Contributions]() by Aditya Kothari.
 Stats Perform Pro Forum.
 March 2021.